Sparse Bayesian vector autoregressions in huge dimensions: Computational aspects

 \section{Computational aspects}

 The typical approach to sampling from (\ref{eq: postB}) is based on the full system and simultaneously samples from the full conditional posterior of $\boldsymbol{B}$, implying that the corresponding posterior distribution is a $K$-dimensional Gaussian distribution with a $K \times K$ dimensional variance-covariance matrix.
-Under a non-conjugate prior the computational difficulties arise from the need to invert the $K\times K$ variance-covariance matrix which requires operations of order $O(m^6 p^3)$ under Gaussian elimination.
+Under a non-conjugate prior, the computational difficulties arise from the need to invert the $K\times K$ variance-covariance matrix which requires operations of order $O(m^6 p^3)$ under Gaussian elimination.

-If a conjugate prior in combination with a constant \citep[or vastly simplified heteroscedastic, see][]{carriero2015} specification of $\boldsymbol{\Omega}_t$ is used, the corresponding variance-covariance features a Kronecker structure which is computationally cheaper to invert and scales better in large dimensions.
+If a conjugate prior in combination with a constant \citep[or vastly simplified heteroscedastic, see][]{carriero2015common} specification of $\boldsymbol{\Omega}_t$ is used, the corresponding variance-covariance features a Kronecker structure which is computationally cheaper to invert and scales better in large dimensions.
 Specifically, the manipulations of the corresponding covariance matrix are of order $O(m^3+k^3)$, a significant gain relatively to the standard approach.
-However, this comes at a cost since all equations have to feature the same set of variables, the prior on the VAR coefficients has to be symmetric and any stochastic volatility specification is necessary overly simplistic to preserve conditional conjugacy.
+However, this comes at a cost since all equations have to feature the same set of variables, the prior on the VAR coefficients has to be symmetric and any stochastic volatility specification that preserves conjugacy is necessary overly simplistic.

-By contrast, recent studies emphasize the computational gains that arise from utilizing a framework that is based on equation-by-equation estimation. \cite{carriero2015} and \cite{pettenuzzo2016} augment each equation of the system by either contemporaneous values of the endogenous variables of the preceding equations or the residuals from the previous equations.
+By contrast, recent studies emphasize the computational gains that arise from utilizing a framework that is based on equation-by-equation estimation. \cite{carriero2019} and \cite{koop2019bayesian} augment each equation of the system by either contemporaneous values of the endogenous variables of the preceding equations or the residuals from the previous equations.
 Here, our approach renders the equations of the system conditionally independent by conditioning on the factors.
 From a computational perspective, the differences between using a factor model to disentangle the equations and an approach based on augmenting specific equations by quantities that aim to approximate covariance parameters are negligible.
 If we sample from (\ref{eq: postB}) directly, the computations involved are of order $O(m k^3)=O(m^4 p^3)$.
 This already poses significant improvements relative to full system estimation.